This is a web version of our Avoid homelessness: advice for private renters factsheet (PDF, 180.13 KB).

 If your benefits are capped, your Housing Benefit or the Housing Costs element of your Universal Credit will be lower.
 Exceptions to the benefit cap are explained on the GOV.UK website (search for ‘benefit cap’).

-Can you afford to pay your increased rent?
+Can you afford your rent?

 It is important that you do all you can to avoid becoming homeless.